School of Social Sciences, Communication, & Humanities

 Communication offers degree programs that will prepare students for careers in a range of dynamic and continually evolving professions.
 Whether pursuing a degree in Communication, Marketing Communication/Advertising, Digital Media: Journalism, or Digital Media: TV/Film Production, students will use the tools, technologies, and concepts needed for effective communication in a constantly changing media landscape.
 In classes that address such areas as advertising, public relations, social media marketing, podcasting, screenwriting, multimedia journalism, or contemporary filmmaking techniques, students will engage with faculty who are experts in their fields.
 Additionally, communication programs will help students become critical media consumers as well as creators, attuned to the complexities of our converged media system.

-In humanities programs- including majors in English, History, and Liberal Studies, and minors in fields such as Philosophy, American Studies, and Gender Studies - students develop critical and creative thinking, and written and oral communication skills valued by employers in a broad range of fields.
+In Humanities programs- including majors in English (with a concentration in Creative Writing, Secondary Education teacher licensure, or Literature and Language), History (with a concentration in History, Public History, or Secondary Education teacher licensure), and Liberal Studies, and minors in fields such as Philosophy, American Studies, and Gender Studies - students develop critical and creative thinking, and written and oral communication skills valued by employers in a broad range of fields.
 They take classes taught by dynamic instructors who are also accomplished scholars and writers and benefit from programs supported by the Tadler Center for the Humanities, including a distinguished speaker series and a writer-in-residence program.
 Our graduates become attorneys, teachers, and professional writers; work for museums, local and state government, businesses, and non-profit organizations; and receive advanced degrees from colleges around the world.